 Hopefully, the LLLT program will allow low-income residents to gain some guidance in their family law case without the expense of hiring an attorney.
 For many people, however, an LLLT will not be able to meet all of their family law needs.

-At Ashby Law, our attorneys have the education and experience needed to anticipate problems in a family law case, and have the ability to fully represent your interests in court.
+At Pacific Northwest Family Law, our attorneys have the education and experience needed to anticipate problems in a family law case, and have the ability to fully represent your interests in court.
 Our lawyers will be with you every step of the way, and will help you protect yourself and your children during a divorce.